Table of Contents

 author: /author/{slug}/

-with your Tag Slug.
-Tag Slug is auto-generated from your Tag Name, and you can find it in the admin Tag page settings.
+with your tag slug.
+The tag slug is auto-generated from the tag name; you can find it in the admin Tag page settings.

-Alternatively, if you want to include posts from a specific tag and ignore everything else, change the filter
+Alternatively, to include posts from a specific tag and ignore everything else, change the filter

 filter: tags:-[TAG_SLUG]